Struct BorrowedCursor

 A writeable view of the unfilled portion of a BorrowedBuf.

-The unfilled portion consists of an initialized and an uninitialized part; see BorrowedBuf for details.
+The unfilled portion may be uninitialized; see BorrowedBuf for details.

 Data can be written directly to the cursor by using append or indirectly by getting a slice of part or all of the cursor and writing into the slice.
 In the indirect case, the caller must call advance after writing to inform the cursor how many bytes have been written.